top of page

 Access 5

 For a downtown arena, Paycom Center is very easy to get to.
 Located between Interstate 40 and I-235, traffic is not a huge issue.
 There are plenty of parking garages in the area for fans to get to and getting out of the downtown core is surprisingly smooth.
-For fans wanting to take public transit, the light rail travels right along Reno Ave, in front of the Paycom Center, and thesome buses travelwn Thunder Drive and other downtown streets.
+For fans wanting to take public transit, the light rail travels right along Reno Ave, in front of the Paycom Center, and buses travel Thunder Drive and other downtown streets.
 Fans should check out the Embark website for fares, maps, and schedules.

 Inside the arena, the concourses offer sufficient space to maneuver and get crowded during the expected intermission rush.
 The washroom facilities are adequate for the arena.
-With security for games constantly in flux, including security procedures, prohibited items, and bag policies, Stadium Journey highly recommends consulting the Paycom Center and Oklahoma City Thunder websites for the most up up-to-security information in advance of attending a game.
+With security for games constantly in flux, including security procedures, prohibited items, and bag policies, Stadium Journey highly recommends consulting the Paycom Center and Oklahoma City Thunder websites for the most up-to-date information in advance of attending a game.

 Return on Investment 4